ridham1729/Spotify-Vibe-Shift-A-B-Test-Analysis/Business_Recommendations.md

 - Way bigger sample size (I only had 120 Narrow users)
 - Test across platforms (mobile vs desktop might differ)

-But for demonstrating experimental design, segmentation, and product thinking, simulated data works fine.
-The analysis approach is what matters for a portfolio piece.

 ---